The Public Art Collection

 Ten Featured Artworks

-Browse below a selection of key artworks within the Atlanta Public Art Collection, identified by Robert Witherspoon, the OCA Conservation, Maintenance and Collection Manager.
+Browse below a selection of key artworks within the Atlanta Public Art Collection, identified by Robert Witherspoon, Public Art Manager.

 Isamu Noguchi – Playscapes